vksepm/VTT-to-Text-Converter/README.md

 # VTT to Text Converter

-A browser-based tool that converts VTT (WebVTT) subtitle files to plain text format.
+A browser-based tool that converts VTT (WebVTT) subtitle files to plain text format with smart consolidation of segments.
 Built with vanilla JavaScript and styled using Tailwind CSS.

 ## Features

 - 🚀 Live Conversion: Real-time VTT to text conversion as you type or paste
+- ⌛ Smart Consolidation: Automatically groups subtitles into ~20-second segments
 - ⚡ Accurate Parsing: Correctly handles VTT timestamps and multi-line subtitles
 - 📋 Easy Export: Copy to clipboard or download as text file
 - 🎨 Modern Interface: Clean, responsive design with intuitive controls